-Here’s a set of published work that I’m particularly proud of.
-I enjoy contributing my point of view to the Content Strategy space to help push our industry forward how I can.
+Here’s a set of published work and events that I’m particularly proud of.
+I enjoy contributing my point of view to Portland-based and global content strategy spaces to help push our industry forward however I can.

 Strategy to Scale: A Panel Discussion on Content Strategy in a Startup Company, CSPDX Meetup, May 2017

 It was awesome to catch up with all the CSPDX folks and talk about how we're tackling the content at scale challenges at Cloudability.
 Joined by peers Melissa Hollis from InDinero and Rebecca Wilson of Skyward.io, we had an awesome panel-style discussion.We covered all kinds of questions, including:

 - Tips on setting proper KPIs and metrics to measure success (or failure)

 - How to influence subject matter experts to contribute to the content creation and strategy for your business

 - How to sell content initiatives to your leadership teams

 - How content plays well with engineering, demand gen, sales, etc.